 4. Previous Harm or Trauma.
 The effects of trauma, shame, and a fear of being hurt again can result in our withdrawal from others.
 And while our self-defense mechanisms may prevent us from future harm, they will also cut us off from meaningful connections.

 Why Do We Feel Lonely: 4 Powerful Solutions

-1. We address pandemic-induced isolation by determining to open, not close, doors.
+1. We address pandemic-induced isolation by determining open, not close, doors.
 We will have to find the courage to engage in new conversations without predicting the outcome for many of us.
-One comforting thought, the individual we are reaching out too, might be just as nervous as we are.
+One comforting thought, the individual we are reaching out to might be just as nervous as we are.

 2. We manage unrealistic expectations in relationships by extending grace to others and ourselves.
-We know we are not perfect, and so we should not expect perfection from others.
+We know we are not perfect, so we should not expect perfection from others.
 With others, we recognize that a potential conflict may be an opportunity to strengthen our connections.
-We are open to romantic relationships but understand their limitations in satisfying our need for companionship.
+We are open to romantic relationships but understand their limitations in satisfying our companionship needs.

 4. We move from previous harm or trauma by purposely engaging in the healing power of a community.
 We find others with similar experiences or the capacity to listen.
 In telling our story, we allow God to address our shame and powerlessness through others.